wakabase-n/tcworld-article-appendix/README.md

 The assets provided here enable technical communicators and information architects to reproduce our experimental verification and implement robust, graph-aware AI governance in industrial settings.

----

-## 📂 Repository Structure

-The repository is organized by article parts, each containing standalone verification environments and production-ready metadata payloads.

 ## 📂 Repository Structure